A1125504/interactive-smart-classroom-system/README.md

 ## Reflection
 This project strengthened my understanding of designing efficient, human-centered interactive systems.
-It also highlighted how software optimization can play a crucial role in reducing educational inequality.
+It also highlighted how software optimization, rather than hardware dependency, can play a crucial role in reducing educational inequality.

 ## What I Learned
-Through this project, I learned how to design a system by balancing interaction quality and system efficiency.
+Through this project, I learned how to design systems by balancing interaction quality with system efficiency.

 I gained practical experience in:
 - Designing a client-server architecture for real-time interaction
 - Optimizing network communication by transmitting lightweight data (e.g., drawing coordinates instead of full images)
 - Managing multi-role systems with different behaviors for teachers and students
 - Translating educational needs into concrete system features

-More importantly, this project helped me understand that system design is not only about adding features, but about making thoughtful trade-offs to achieve accessibility, stability, and fairness.
+More importantly, this project taught me that system design is not simply about adding more features, but about making thoughtful trade-offs to achieve accessibility, stability, and fairness.